 Above I have added a coffee break instruction to the Cuesheet at a location along the route just as an example.
-Now when you ride this route the GPS will tell you this as one of its turn by turn on screen prompts. (if you use Route file export – more on this next)
+Now when you ride this route the GPS will tell you this as one of its turn by turn on screen prompts. (if you use Route gpx file export).

-Now you can export the file as a gpx file and use it in your GPS or certain phone apps.
-You can choose a few types of files the ones important to our purpose are Track or Route GPX files.
-A Track file is like a breadcrumb route with 1000’s of waypoints the GPS is forced to follow.
-A Route file has no waypoints but instead has all the cuesheet information ie the intersection turns which the GPS is then forced to follow.
+If not using the Ride with GPS app you can export the file as a .gpx file and use it in your GPS.
+You can choose a few types of files the ones important to our purpose are Track .gpx or Route .gpx file.
+A Track file is like a breadcrumb route with 1000’s of waypoints the GPS is forced to follow – I don’t find these always work reliably except for off road riding where it’s essential you use that type of file.

-You are planning in RidewithGPS on a Google map usually and that may have a mismatch with the Garmin map or Open Street Map you have loaded in the GPS.
-All three are going to be almost identical but there can be differences occasionally things might be a few metres out from one map to the other and this very rarely can cause a route to not work properly for a portion.
+Something else to be aware of if you are planning in RidewithGPS on a Google map that may have a mismatch with the Garmin map or Open Street Map you have loaded in the GPS.
+All three are going to be almost identical but there can be differences occasionally, new road junction, things might be a few metres out from one map to the other and this can cause a route to not calculate properly when imported.

 Here is an example.

 Lets say the above is your route but the highway overpass on one map is a few metres different and so your turn right waypoint in the GPS sits a little to the left on top of the highway.
-What you then end up with is like below and the GPS will calculate a route that goes north to the ramp then along the highway then off the next ramp adding those waypoints before it then resumes your original route.
+What you then end up in the GPS with is like below.
+The device might calculate a route that goes north to the ramp then along the highway then off the next ramp and back adding those waypoints before it then tries to resume your original route.